Galaxy Core Governance¶

 Except in the case of pull requests modifying governance procedures, there are generally no objective guidelines defining how long pull requests must remain open for comment.
 Subjectively speaking though - larger and more potentially controversial pull requests containing enhancements should remain open for a at least a few days to give everyone the opportunity to weigh in.

-A note on vetoes (-1 votes) taken verbatim from the Apache Foundation:
+A note on vetoes (-1 votes), taken verbatim from the Apache Software Foundation voting rules:

 “A code-modification proposal may be stopped dead in its tracks by a -1 vote by a qualified voter.
 This constitutes a veto, and it cannot be overruled nor overridden by anyone.
 Vetoes stand until and unless withdrawn by their casters.